How To Clear the Cache on a Firestick

 As you can imagine, a myriad of applications storing different data will eventually slow down your device.
 It’s a little ironic, considering the purpose of the cache memory is to keep things moving efficiently.
 This is why it’s essential to maintain the cache for different software.
 Some apps use way more cache space than others, so check the ones you use most frequently first.
 The more data an app processes, the more likely it is to have high cache memory.

 Clearing the cache is a simple process.
 Start up your Firestick and head to the main menu.
 Once there, go to “Settings” and then “Manage All Installed Applications.”

 Pick an application to see information like file size, data storage, and cache size.
 Go down to “Clear cache” to delete all of the temporary files.
-A short time will pass as it erases the cache.
+A short time will pass as it erases the cache, though the exact time will vary depending on how large the app’s cache is.
 Rinse and repeat through as many apps as you’d like.

-Kodi is an application just like any other one, but it’s likely to have much more of a cache built-up than other apps.
+Kodi is an application just like any other one, but it’s likely to have much more of a cache built up than other apps.
 So, follow the same process as the one up above, but be sure to choose Kodi specifically.
-If your device is moving slow and you have Kodi installed, chances are it is the biggest issue.
+If your device is moving slowly and you have Kodi installed, chances are it is the biggest issue.

 When clearing a cache in any app, be sure not to hit “Clear data.”
 That option deletes the entire thing instead of just the temporary memory.
-Now your device should run much faster, and you’ll have more space for downloading other apps.
+Now, assuming you haven’t accidentally deleted everything, your device should run much faster, and you’ll have more space for downloading other apps.